Build AI agents for support operations. Keep queue health, tooling, and planning visible.

 Where Support Operations Manager teams usually start

 Support Operations Manager teams usually start with the repeatable jobs that eat time every week: spot bottlenecks before your customers feel them, surface satisfaction patterns before they become problems, and make sure your support stack is actually connected.
 For support operations managers who need better visibility across queue health, tooling, and planning work without manual reporting.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions